2024-25 Ski Season Progress Report as of March 1, 2025

 Mt.
 Bachelor

 Canadian Rockies and Interior B.C.: November snowfall was high from the Northwest storms along the U.S. border and west of the Selkirks but closer to average farther east.
 Fernie, Whitewater and the upper half of Revelstoke attained 4+ foot bases.
 West of Rogers Pass an average 1.5 feet of snow fell during the first half of December, 2 feet more before Christmas, and 1.5-2 feet during the holidays, leaving average bases of 5 feet.
 Sun Peaks and Silver Star were 90+% open on 4 foot bases at Christmas, while areas east of Rogers Pass averaged 3 foot bases.
-Only Revelstoke and Big White had more than a foot of snow so far in January.
+Only upper parts of Revelstoke had more than 1.5 feet of snow during the entire month of January, resulting in widespread hardpack conditions.
+First half of February snowfall ranged from less than a foot at the Banff areas to 2-3 feet near the U.S. border.
+Second half of February snowfall was 2+ feet west of Rogers Pass and one foot on the leeward side.

 Area